-We realize that there are some terms that are unique to Enablix, so we thought we'd give you a tour of some of the most common terms and concepts that you'll see when using Enablix or reading our help articles.
-Don’t see a feature or concept you think should be a part of our glossary?
-Feel free to send us a note and we’ll be happy to add it!
+We realize that there are some terms that are unique to Enablix, so we thought we'd give you a tour of some of the most common terms and concepts that you'll see.

 Asset - An Asset is an individual unit of content.
 For example, if you add a case study file to Enablix, that is considered a single content asset.
-Since Enablix supports files, URLs, and text, you can have non-file content assets.
-You can also have a content asset which includes both a file and a URL.
+Since Enablix supports files, URLs, and text, you can have non-file based assets.
+You can also have an asset which includes both a file and a URL.
 For example, you captured a webinar on Enablix and include the PowerPoint file and the URL of the audio recording.

 Content Type - A Content Type, as its name implies, defines the type of an asset.
 Every asset in Enablix has a Content Type (Blog, eBook, Sales Pitch Deck, etc.).
-A Content Type helps your team members find information easily.
-When you initially sign up, we start with commonly used Content Types.
-As your usage grows, you can add your own Content Types and expand your Content Type library.
+A Content Type helps organize your content library - making it easier for your team to find what they're looking for.